Ensono/stacks-dotnet/docs/architecture/repository_overview_netcore.md

-│   ├── azDevOps: stores configuration, build steps and scripts used by Azure DevOps │   ├── github: stores configuration, build steps and scripts used by GitHub Actions │   ├── scripts: stores reusable scripts used by the build pipelines │   └── taskctl: stores configuration, build steps and scripts used by TaskCtl ├── deploy: stores deployment configurations
+│   ├── azDevOps: stores configuration, build steps and scripts used by Azure DevOps │   ├── github: stores configuration, build steps and scripts used by GitHub Actions │   ├── scripts: stores reusable scripts used by the build pipelines │   └── eirctl: stores configuration, build steps and scripts used by eirctl ├── deploy: stores deployment configurations
 │   ├── aws: stores deployment steps and scripts used by AWS │   ├── azure: stores deployment steps and scripts used by Azure DevOps